 Savasana: Corpse Pose

-This final pose in our sequence, called Savasana (aka Corpse Pose), can be done lying down on the floor or – if you’re preparing to go to sleep immediately afterwards – right in your bed.
+This final pose in our sequence, called Savasana (aka Corpse Pose), can be done lying down on the floor or – if you’re preparing to go to sleep immediately afterward – right in your bed.
 In either case, lie down on your back, facing upward.

 Extend your legs fully, and allow your arms to rest near your sides, wherever they’re most comfortable.
-Take a few deep, slow breaths, saying “ahh” as you relax the muscle of your face, neck and jaw completely.
+Take a few deep, slow breaths, saying “ahh” as you relax the muscle of your face, neck, and jaw completely.
 Smile gently as though you just got a joke that someone told you earlier in the day.

 Allow your entire body to relax.
 Feel the weight of your body being supported completely by the bed or floor.
 Enjoy this support fully.
 Imagine your body slowly melting like an ice cube melting in a bowl of warm water.